-As with other OpenStack services, there are client and server components for each of these.
+As with other OpenStack services, there are client and server components for each storage service.
 The server component can be modified to use a particular type of storage rather than the default.
 For example, Cinder uses local disks as the storage back-end by default.
-This solution modifies the default configuration for these services.
+The Dell EMC Red Hat OpenStack Cloud Solution modifies the default configuration for these services.